WokLibCodeClub/.github/profile/README.md

 Please try to be there in time to start coding at 11.45am.

-We will continue coding the BBC micro:bits using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library, and allows for much more complex programming than with block coding.
+We will continue coding the BBC micro:bits using Python, at the website [python.microbit.org/v/3](https://python.microbit.org/v/3) which uses the ```microbit``` Python library.
 We will be creating a Pong game to play on the very small screen of the micro:bit!

 ### End of Introduction to Python course: